 There is room to carefully pull off to the side of the road along Winding Road to get a closer look at this beautiful spot.

 Fowlersville Covered Bridge

-Fowlersville Covered Bridge is located a bit away from the other covered bridges in Columbia County and is just north of Route 11 and near Berwick, PA.
+Fowlersville Covered Bridge is located a bit away from the other covered bridges in Columbia County and is just north of Route 11 and near Berwick, PA, home of the popular Berwick Christmas Boulevard and the Stuart Tank Museum.
 It is the easternmost covered bridge in the county.

 This covered bridge is the most recently constructed of the county’s covered bridges (It was built in 1886) and is the shortest still-standing covered bridge in the county at only 40 feet in length.

 It originally crossed the West Branch of Briar Creek.
 However, in 1986, it was moved to Briar Creek Lake Park.
 Today, it sits in a back corner of the park and crosses a small drainage ditch.
 Nevertheless, it’s in a quite beautiful setting within the park.